-As we note in the table above, the moment of inertia depends upon the axis of rotation.
-Whatever we have calculated so far, are the moment of inertia of those objects when the axis is passing through their centre of masses (Icm).
-Having chosen, two different axes, you will observe that the object resists the rotational change differently.
-Therefore, to find the moment of inertia through any given axis, the following theorems are useful.
+As we observed in the table above, the moment of inertia depends upon the axis of rotation.
+Whatever we have calculated so far is the moment of inertia of those objects when the axis is passing through their centre of masses (Icm).
+Having chosen two different axes, you will observe that the object resists the rotational change differently.
+Therefore, to find the moment of inertia through any given axis, the following theorems are useful:

 I = Icm + Md2

 Where d is the distance between the two axes.